jpobst/GenericBindingPrototype/readme.md

 }
 ```

-However if `ArrayList` was generic, you cannot call it without knowing what `T` is, which you cannot know in a generic type.
+However if `ArrayList` was generic, you cannot call it without knowing what `T` is, which you cannot know in a `static` method.

 ```csharp
 public class ArrayList<T>